 Can teachers use more than one teaching approach in the same lesson?

 Yes, and most effective lessons do.
-You might begin with explicit teaching, move into paired discussion, then finish with independent practise or reflection.
+You might begin with explicit teaching, move into paired discussion, then finish with independent practice or reflection.
 The key is to make each phase purposeful so the teaching method matches the learning task.

 What are some quick ways to improve pedagogy without rewriting every lesson plan?